rosesandbooks89/cool-readme-generator/README.md

 ## Description
-This is cool app that builds a README with the answers you provide to the following Questions.
+This is a cool app that builds a README whith the answers your provide to the following questions.

 ## Installation
+npm install

+## Usage
- Open a terminal window, type in "node index" and answer the questions.
+Open a terminal window, type in "node index.js" and answer the question prompt.
 Once done the application will generate the README.md file.

-## Usage

 ## License

-Awesome README Maker! is licensed under the Apache License.
+Cool README Generator! is licensed under the MIT License.

 ## Contribution
 None at this time.

 ## Tests
-No tests
+No Written Tests.

 ## Questions?
-Here is a link to my github.
-[GitHub Repo](https://github.com/rosesandbooks89).
+Here is a link to my [GitHub Repo](https://github.com/rosesandbooks89).

 If you have any questions please email me at: rosesandbooks89@gmail.com.